 December can be a fun and exciting month, but also a very busy and exhausting one, culminating in a few emotionally loaded celebrations.
-In order to stay centred and energised, it is important to make time for yourself.
+In order to stay centred and energised, it’s important to make time for yourself.
 In this blog I explain how you can do this with simple restorative yoga.
 When you feel tired and overwhelmed, or you need a short rest before a long night, most effective and easy is to lie for 15 to 20 minutes in one of the rest positions explained below.
 Resting for 15 to 20 minutes a day in a restorative yoga position counters the effects that stress can have on your body and mind and restores your energy.
-It also suits this time of year, when the winter invites us to rest more and turn inward.
+Finally, these rest positions suit this time of year, when the winter invites us to rest more and turn inward.

 The American yoga teacher Judith Lasater attributes the invention of restorative yoga to B.K.S.
 Iyengar, one of the Indian yoga teachers who brought yoga to the West.
 In her book “Relax and Renew: Restful Yoga for Stressful Times” she describes over 25 of these different “nurturing physical postures” and claims they are true antidotes to stress.
 Many other yoga teachers prescribe rest positions, for back pain, menopausal problems, stressful life changes, depression, etc.

-You will find that deep rest doesn’t happen immediately, and that the mind keeps racing around for a while.
+You will find that deep rest doesn’t happen immediately, and that your mind keeps racing around for a while.
 This is why we have to stay in the position for 15 to 20 minutes.
-However, as in all the positions, you must adjust or come out of the position if it is no longer comfortable.
+Needless to say, as in all the positions you must adjust or come out of the position if it is no longer comfortable.
 In a restorative yoga pose, it is beneficial to concentrate on the breath, but it is actually fine to fall asleep, as the health benefits will still be there.
 Just set an alarm clock to 15 or 20 minutes so you can forget about time.

 Legs on a chair pose

-If you have followed my blog for a while, you know that I have written about this pose as a super rest position for most kinds of back pain.
-It involves least props so can be quickly set up.
+If you have been following my blog for a while, you know that I have written about this pose as a super rest position for most kinds of back pain.
+It involves fewer props so can be quickly set up.